dusk-network/docs-public/src/content/docs/operator/node-setup/upgrade-node.md

 description: This page outlines how you can upgrade your Nocturne node setup.
 ---

-We will occasional upgrade and patch Nocturne with new features and patches to improve the overall network.
+A network may be occasionally upgraded with new features and performance optimizations.

-To make the upgrade process as flawless as possible, we will update the [node installer](https://github.com/dusk-network/node-installer) script from time to time.
+To make the upgrade process as flawless as possible, the [node installer](https://github.com/dusk-network/node-installer) script may be updated from time to time.
 This script can be ran in a non-destructive way, meaning it changes only what is needed.
 It will gracefully shut down Rusk for you.

-Are you migrating from Nocturne 1 to Nocturne 2?
-See [Nocturne Reset](#nocturne-reset).
+In the case of migrating to a newer version of Nocturne, please see the [Nocturne Reset](#nocturne-reset) section.

 ## How to Upgrade